 Once at Unclaimed Baggage Center, contents are sorted.
 Clothing items that can be sold are dry-cleaned.
 Jewelry is appraised.
 Electronic items have personal data erased and current software is installed.
 Many employees have years of experience in pricing the items, which retail at UBC at 20-80% off of regular retail prices.

 The Story of Unclaimed Baggage Center

 The business was run by Doyle, his wife, and two sons for the next forty years.
 In 1995, his son purchased the business from him.

 Over the years Unclaimed Baggage Center has expanded so that it now encompasses an entire city block in Scottsboro, Alabama.
-It has been featured on news outlets over the years and written about in books.
+It has been featured in news outlets over the years and written about in books.

 Some of the finds at the center include a full suit of armor made in the 19th century, a 5.7-carat diamond ring, a live rattlesnake, and a set of bagpipes.
-If that doesn't seem unusual enough, can you imagine being the employee that found a shrunken head?
+If that doesn’t seem unusual enough, can you imagine being the employee who found a shrunken head?